Ian Happ Player Props: Cubs vs. Guardians

 Guardians Pitching Rankings

-- The 7.9 strikeouts per nine innings compiled by the Guardians pitching staff ranks 27th in MLB.
+- The 7.9 strikeouts per nine innings put together by the Guardians pitching staff ranks 28th in MLB.

-- The Guardians' 3.84 team ERA ranks sixth across all league pitching staffs.
+- The Guardians have a 3.79 team ERA that ranks sixth among all MLB pitching staffs.

-- Guardians pitchers combine to surrender 80 home runs (one per game), the third-fewest in baseball.
+- The Guardians give up the second-fewest home runs in baseball (80 total, one per game).

-- Bibee gets the start for the Guardians, his 12th of the season.
-He is 4-2 with a 3.79 ERA and 58 strikeouts in 59 1/3 innings pitched.
+- The Guardians are sending Civale (2-2) out to make his eighth start of the season.
+He is 2-2 with a 3.18 ERA and 33 strikeouts in 39 2/3 innings pitched.

-- His most recent time out was on Saturday against the Milwaukee Brewers, when the right-hander went six innings, surrendering one earned run while giving up three hits.
+- His last appearance was on Sunday against the Milwaukee Brewers, when the righty threw six innings, surrendering four earned runs while allowing six hits.

+- The 28-year-old has a 3.18 ERA and 7.5 strikeouts per nine innings in seven games this season, while allowing a batting average of .235 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.